DevNet Lab 17 -- Automated testing with pyATS and Genie

 ## Part 4: Configuration State Testing

-In this part, we will create a pyATS script to test the configuration state of OSPFv3 on our hub and spoke routers.
+In this part, you will create a pyATS script to test the configuration state of OSPFv3 on your hub and spoke routers.

-We focus on testing the configuration state of OSPFv3 on our hub and spoke routers using pyATS.
-The script `02_ospfv3_config_state_test.py` demonstrates a comprehensive approach to configuration testing, covering all three phases of the testing process:
+You will focus on testing the configuration state of OSPFv3 on your hub and spoke routers using pyATS.
+The scripts `02_test_ospfv3_config.py` and `02_test_ospfv3_config+router_id.py` demonstrate a comprehensive approach to configuration testing, covering all three phases of the testing process:

 Arrange